 The disposal cell, completed in 1994, occupies 91 acres and is armored with basalt riprap to control erosion and deter animal and human intrusion.
 The top slope showed no evidence of cracking, slumping, or erosion, and there was no indication of riprap degradation.
 A shallow depression around settlement plate SP-4, near the northeast corner of the disposal cell cover, was first noted during the 1997 inspection and continued to grow in depth and area in subsequent years.
 The depression was repaired in August 2005.
-Visual observations during the 2017 annual inspection indicated that very minor settlement may have occurred since the depression was repaired.
-The area was inspected during the 2020 annual inspection, and although the area was observed to be slightly depressed, settlement was shallow enough that neither the depth nor the extent could be definitively assessed (PL-8).
+Visual observations during the 2017 annual inspection indicated that very minor additional settlement may have occurred since the depression was repaired.
+The area was inspected during the 2021 annual inspection, and settlement was shallow enough that it was determined not to have changed significantly (PL-8).
 Inspectors will continue to monitor this area.

-Scattered annual weeds and perennial grasses and forbs are growing on the disposal cell top.
+Scattered annual weeds and perennial grasses and forbs are growing on the disposal cell top (PL-9).
 In accordance with the LTSP, deep-rooted shrubs are to be removed from the disposal cell cover.
 No deep-rooted shrubs were noted during the inspection.
 No maintenance needs were identified.